raoul2000/yii2-workflow/guide/about-workflows.md

 $post->save();	// keep the faith
 ```

-Can you guess what happens when *save()* is called ?
-Well, that's when the *SimpleWorkflowBehavior* enter into action, but that's too late..
+Can you guess what happens when the model is saved ?
+Well, that's when the *SimpleWorkflowBehavior* enter into action, but that's too late...
-The value of the `status` attribute is 'correction' and the *real* status value stored internally by the behavior is NULL.
+The value of the `status` attribute is *correction* and the *real* status value stored internally by the behavior is NULL.
 From the
-*SimpleWorkflowBehavior* point of view, this post object is trying to enter into a workflow through the 'correction' status
+*SimpleWorkflowBehavior* point of view, this post object is trying to enter into a workflow through the *correction* status
 and we know this is not permitted : bang !
 Same exception again !

 	Workflow Exception – raoul2000\workflow\base\WorkflowException